andreromao/TheCork/InstallationGuide.md

 sudo apt update -y
 ```

-We now want to get this github repository content inside our machine, to do so we need to install git and clone the repo.
+We now want to get this github repository content inside our machine, to do so we need to clone the repo.

 ```
 git clone https://github.com/andreromao/TheCork.git